KittyGiraudel/site/_posts/2013-01-28-float-down.md

 }
 ```

 Wolfcry911 simply used margins to reposition one out of two items.
-It's a brilliant solution, really.
+It’s a brilliant solution, really.

 However it relies on CSS advanced pseudo-selectors so for a deeper browser support, you might want get back to the JavaScript solution.

 ### Columns (edit 31/01/2013)

 I just noticed [Estelle Weyl](https://codepen.io/estelle) did it in another clever way with CSS columns ([CodePen](https://codepen.io/estelle/pen/zkjrn)).
-I'm actually wondering if it's not the better option all in all since it requires only one single CSS line (prefixes omitted).
+I’m actually wondering if it’s not the better option all in all since it requires only one single CSS line (prefixes omitted).

 ```css
 ul {